kingsdigitallab/kdl-django/README.md

 * Added field for subtitle to form page type
 * Added field for text after form to form page type
-* Replaced Home with Contact us in footer and navigation
+* Replaced Home with Contact us in top navigation

 ## Release 0.3